arunkd13/arunkd13.github.io/content/blog/apcnf.md

 might be something I might consider later, but I decided to avoid using animals for now.

-    But I still get cow dung from cows that the villagers graze on the uncultivated parts of my land and also the adjacent land.
+    I still get dung from cows that the villagers graze on the uncultivated parts of my land and also the adjacent land.
 The villagers do collect the manure dropped and take it with them to their own fields, but, I have been able to collect some for myself and have experimented with making crude _Jeevamurtham_ that I add to the irrigation water.
-I still need more time to observe the effects and determine if it is truly worth the effort.

     _Manavari Velanmai_ is a traditional agriculture practice, where the farmer tills the soil and sows the seeds before the rain and comes back to the field only to harvest.
 So, there are precedences for avoiding constant presence in the farm.

+    I do fancy growing hens, but it needs to wait until I have the food grain business going sustainably.

 5. **Use of bio stimulants**

-    APCNF recommends adding solid and liquid bio-stimulants made from manure and plant carbohydrates and also treating the seeds with the same before planting.
-I have not yet become sophistacated enough to perform these or even see their benefits.
+    APCNF recommends adding solid and liquid bio-stimulants made from manure and plant carbohydrates and also making Fukuoka style [seed pellets](https://www.youtube.com/watch?v=X0cxJ9shbcI) treated with the same.

-    A big part of Fukuoka's practice is making [seed balls or pellets, which APCNF also recommends](https://www.youtube.com/watch?v=X0cxJ9shbcI).
+    As mentioned above, I have made a bit of crude Jeevamrutham, but could not see visible impact.

     Getting good quantity of clay for making the pellets has been a challenge.
 I have made small quantities of clay by [dissolving the soil from my farm in water and letting the water drip out of the solution through something like a cheese cloth](https://www.youtube.com/watch?v=ca20JkKFAcE).
+But could not find an easy way to grind the dried clay blocks to a powder to use in the pelletization process.

+    Taking this forward,
-I need to find a good way to grind the processed dry clay and expriment with pelletization, atleast on a small scale.
+    1. I need to find a good way
+        to grind the processed dry clay and expriment with pelletization, atleast on a small scale.
+    2. I need to evaluate the effectiveness of these bio stimulants in a more appropriate scenario.
+I also need to experiment using the palm fruit as a free sugar source for making these bio stimulants.

 6. **Crop residue and mulch**